-The majority of our sales are secured under long term (varying from 3 -12 years) Framework Contracts, which are negotiated directly with the Water and Sewage Companies (WASC) or Water only Companies (WOC) and are governed by the European Public Contracts Directive.
+The majority of our sales are secured under long term (varying from 3 -12 years) Framework Contracts, which are negotiated directly with the Water and Sewage Companies (WASC) or Water only Companies (WOC).

-16.05% of sales were generated via contracts in Europe.
+24% (2021: 16%) of sales were generated via contracts in Europe.

 The risks and opportunities for the business lie in existing long term Framework Contracts coming up for renewal, and Frameworks not currently held coming out for negotiation.
-However, this is very much mitigated for 21/22 as the vast majority of Utility Framework negotiations were completed during previous years.
+However, this is very much mitigated for 22/23 as the vast majority of Utility Framework negotiations were completed during previous years.

-Our sales predictions for 2021/22 are projected to be 56.90% higher than the previous year, predominantly due the improving picture as the country and our sector exit restrictions and confidence returns as a result of the vaccination programme.
+Our sales predictions for 2022/23 are projected to be 24% higher than the previous year, predominantly due to the improving picture as our sector continues its return to normality, and we head into the busier middle period of our regulated (OFWAT) spending cycle.

-Overheads and cost of sales remain under tight control by way of a rigorous suite of KPI's, and our IMPROVEMENT initiative continues to provide the platform for the whole team (UK and India) to come up with the ideas we use to improve how efficiently and effectively we run our business.
+Overheads and cost of sales remain under tight control by way of a rigorous suite of KPIs, and our IMPROVEMENT initiative continues to provide the platform for the whole team (UK and India) to come up with the ideas we use to improve how efficiently and effectively we run our business.

-Having secured long term Frameworks, the key future development for us all, is to deliver continued improvements in world class service to our customers in the most effective and efficient way possible.
+Having secured long term Frameworks, the key future development for us all is to deliver continued improvements in world class service to our customers in the most effective and efficient way possible.